textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 # create an instance of the API class
 api_instance = TextMagic.TextMagicApi(TextMagic.ApiClient(configuration))
 image = '/path/to/file.txt' # file | List avatar.
-Should be PNG or JPG file not more than 10 MB id = 1 # int |
+Should be a PNG or JPG file not more than 10 MB. id = 1 # int |

 try:
-    # Add an avatar for the list
+    # Add an avatar for a list
     api_response = api_instance.upload_list_avatar(image, id)
     pprint(api_response)
 except ApiException as e: